geocompx/geocompr/README.md

 [github.com/rocker-org](https://github.com/rocker-org/rocker/wiki/Using-the-RStudio-image#running-rstudio-server)
 for more info.

-From this point to *build* the book you can open projects in the `data` directory from the project box in the top-right hand corner, and knit `index.Rmd` with the little `knit` button above the the RStudio script panel (`Ctl+Shift+B` should do the same job).
+From this point to *build* the book you can open projects in the `geocompr` directory from the project box in the top-right hand corner, and knit `index.Rmd` with the little `knit` button above the the RStudio script panel (`Ctl+Shift+B` should do the same job).

 ## Reproducing this README